CanonicalLtd/maas-docs/en/installconfig-images.md

 system.

 Images are stored in the region controller's database, from where the rack controller will automatically pull them onto its local disk.

+Note that for ESXi images, network configuration is limited to:

+* DHCP
+* Static/auto IP assignments
+* Aliases
+* VLANs
+* Bonds -- bonds are mapped to NIC teaming as follows:
+    + balance-rr -- portid
+    + active-backup -- explicit
+    + 802.3ad -- iphash, LACP rate and XMIT hash policy settings ignored

 See [CLI Image Management][cli-images] for information on advanced image management.

 ## Boot sources